 While fleets are a powerful way to automate an entire workflow, there are a few limitations to be aware of.

 A Fleet cannot be set up with Vessels that live across multiple projects.
 You'll need to make sure that all of the relevant Vessels live within the same project.

 A Fleet cannot contain any paths that would create a loop.

 A Fleet must contain two or more Vessels that are all connected together by a path.
 If you want to have a set of Vessels that aren't connected to the larger group, you will need to create another Fleet and trigger it at the same time.

 You are currently unable to kick off a Fleet starting anywhere in the middle, although you can kick off individual Vessels at will.
-This prevention is in place because we delete data as soon as a Fleet has finished running.
+This prevention is in place because we delete data as soon as a Fleet has finished running, whether it was successful or not.
 If you ran a Vessel starting from the middle and it relied on data created upstream, it would be unable to find that data and immediately fail.

 A Fleet can only be created with Vessels that already exist.
 We currently don't support creating a Vessel while creating a Fleet.